zosiaa0504/ML_Prediction_of_political_trust_Python/README.md

 # ML_Prediction_of_political_trust_Python
-Classification project - predicting the level of trust in politicians
+Classification project - Prediction of the level of public trust in politicians

 ## Datasets